Camping in the Wairarapa

 What better way to end a day than sleeping under the stars?
 (Or in a comfy cabin if you must!)

-Featherston is the first stop over the Remutaka Hill Road from Wellington and the Featherston campground is right there on State Highway 2.
+Featherston is the first stop over the Remutaka Hill Road from Wellington and the Lake Ferry Campground is in the perfect spot, right next to Lake Ferry.